alephbeis/indesign-scrips/README.md

 Note for contributors and AI agents:
 - Maintained scripts: These are the canonical reference for coding style and patterns.
 Unless stated otherwise, everything under Scripts/ is considered Maintained and may be used for code reference.
 - Not Maintained scripts: Do NOT use for reference and do NOT update unless explicitly instructed.
-  - Scripts/Change Nekuda/ (entire directory)
   - Scripts/Export/BulkPDFGenerator.jsx
-- Docs live under Docs/.
+- Docs live under Docs/ (see Docs/README.md for index).
 Some scripts have dedicated READMEs inside Docs organized by script name.

 ## Repository layout
 - Scripts/ — All runnable scripts
-  - Scripts/Export/ — Export scripts (ExportPDF, ExportPlainRTF, BulkPDFGenerator)
+  - Scripts/Export/ — Export scripts (ExportPDF, ExportPlainRTF, BulkPDFGenerator, BulkVariantPDFReverse)
-  - Scripts/Change Nekuda/ — Individual scripts to transform Hebrew niqqud
-  - Scripts/Utilities/ — Common utilities (CharacterCleanup, DeleteHebrewMarks, RemoveNumericPrefixes, ReplaceObject, UnusedStylesManager, SelectText)
+  - Scripts/Utilities/ — Common utilities (ChangeNekuda, CharacterCleanup, DeleteHebrewMarks, RemoveNumericPrefixes, ReplaceObject, UnusedStylesManager, SelectText)
 - Docs/ — Documentation and references (except this main README)
+  - Docs/README.md — Documentation index
   - Docs/ScriptUsage/BulkPDFGenerator.md — “Nekudos” and “Variants” logic, prerequisites, and usage
   - Docs/ScriptUsage/ChangeNekuda.md — Catalog and usage of niqqud transformer scripts
-  - Docs/Acrobat/Install Instructions.txt — Legacy Acrobat action install notes
-  - Docs/BestPractices.md — Engineering best practices for scripting
+  - Docs/Engineering/CodeStandards.md — Engineering best practices for scripting
+  - Docs/Engineering/DialogUXConventions.md - UX conventions for dialogs

 ## Installation
 InDesign (JSX): place scripts into your Scripts Panel folder and restart InDesign.